traefik/whoami/README.md

 The optional `wait` query parameter can be provided to tell the server to wait before sending the response.
 The duration is expected in Go's [`time.Duration`](https://golang.org/pkg/time/#ParseDuration) format (e.g. `/?wait=100ms` to wait 100 milliseconds).

+The optional `env` query parameter can be set to `true` to add the environment variables to the response.

 #### `/api`

 Returns the whoami information as JSON.

+The optional `env` query parameter can be set to `true` to add the environment variables to the response.

 #### `/bench`